Earthquakes on April 8, 2026

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.3 seismic event took place near Reykjanes Ridge on April 8, 2026 at 23:24 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.7 earthquake that occurred about 1 hours earlier.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-Geolocation places the event at 53.041°N, -35.299°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+April 8, 2026 brought a magnitude 4.3 earthquake near Reykjanes Ridge, logged at 23:24 UTC.
+Coming 1 hours after a magnitude 4.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: 53.041°, -35.299°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08